dasilvajm/vllm-tools/NaviDemoSetup.md

 Reboot the system

-After the system is back up, SSH into the system with your SSH client again.
+After the system has booted up, SSH into the system with your SSH client again.
 <br><br>

 ## Install ROCm